 - a.
 A site-specific Veterinary Health and Welfare Plan (VHWP) must be drawn up for both fresh or sea water facilities, reviewed and regularly updated in consultation with a veterinarian: - 1. at the start of every production cycle or on an annual basis; - 2. by those with responsibility for the health and welfare of the fish, which may include the vet, health manager, stockpersons, nutritionist and other relevant personnel; - 3. and details of the review must be made available on request. - b.
 The VHWP must include future husbandry plans, risk assessment, monitoring and control of fish health and diseases. - c.
-The VHWP must be treated as a live document and therefore if a problem is identified, it must be revised without delay to ensure that the welfare of the fish is not compromised. - d.
-The VHWP must establish a methodology for monitoring salmon welfare indicators (SWIs), including but not limited to eye abnormalities (exophthalmia, hemorrhaging), opercular damage, emaciation state, vertebral deformity, other deformities, skin lesions, scale loss, sea lice infestation, fin damage and sexual maturity.
+The VHWP must be treated as a live document and therefore if a problem is identified, the VHWP must be revised without delay to ensure that the welfare of the fish is not compromised.